The Memorial Day holiday weekend is the kickoff of the camping season and it seems everybody is in the mood to go camping!

 Go boondocking!
 Our video has tips from pro boondockers on how to go dispersed camping in the wild for FREE and enjoy it!

 Go Dispersed Camping

-For the most part, the biggest difference between camping with or without facilities (aka dispersed camping, remote camping, boondocking) is the lack of water, power, bathroom facilities and waste removal services.
+For the most part, the biggest difference between camping with or without facilities (aka dispersed camping, remote camping, boondocking, dry camping, off grid camping … or whatever term you like to use) is the lack of water, power, bathroom facilities and waste removal services.
 All of that can be overcome with a little planning!

 How to get water when dispersed camping

 I have to admit, lack of water facilities is one of my biggest challenges when we go dispersed camping.

 I like to take a shower and wash my hair daily in addition to doing dishes from my almost-gourmet camp meals but I have learned how to take trickle showers and use minimal amounts of water for cleaning dishes.

 When you have to carry your own water to dry camping locations, you learn quickly how to conserve it.

 Whether we are wild camping in our tent or RV, we haul our water in containers that are manageable sizes and designed specifically for water.

 Ahhhhhhhh, water and RV boondocking …the ultimate challenge!
 When you are wild camping off grid, one of the biggest things you should be prepared for is the lack of water.